arielchuri/emergentobjects/assignments/state_machine/state_machine.md

 # State Machine

 Our object will likely have a variety of behaviors depending on the user's actions.
-Each set of behavior is a different *state* of our code. in lesson we will look at having different chunks of code running in different conditions.
+Each set of behavior is a different *state* of our code.
+In this lesson we will look at having different chunks of code running under different conditions.

 The final code in this series runs throught the following states: